 Wondering whether the yellow broccoli in your refrigerator is still safe to eat?
 We’ll give you the answer and show you how to keep broccoli fresher for longer.

-How to Store Yellow and Green Broccoli
+How to Store Broccoli to Prevent Yellowing

-Place your green or yellow broccoli in a bowl or wide glass filled with water, the way you would store flowers.
+Place your green or yellow broccoli in a bowl or wide glass filled with water — the way you would store flowers.
 Store it in the very back of the refrigerator, so that it stays as cool as possible.

-- Cut the broccoli florets into small pieces
+- Cut the florets into small pieces

 - Place the baking sheet in the freezer.